Stakeholder Engagement

 02

 External engagement needs to be rightsholder-informed and context-specific.
-These draft guides provide practical prompts for listening to workers, communities, unions, NGOs, and other affected groups — covering harms, root causes, barriers to remedy, and what “good outcomes” look like from their perspective.
+These draft guides provide practical prompts for listening to workers, communities, unions, NGOs, other affected groups, and ultimately, rightsholders themselves — covering harms, root causes, barriers to remedy, and what “good outcomes” look like from their perspective.

 03